Onlookers with filmmaker Kimi Takesue

 A group of people stands on a rocky mountain summit, taking photos and selfies.
 Behind them, lush green peaks stretch under a partly cloudy sky.

-Onlookers explores the paradox of travel: Why do people fly thousands of miles from home to lounge in a Laotian guest house sipping smoothies while watching re-runs of the TV show “Friends”?
+Named by The New York Times as one of the Best Documentaries of 2024, Onlookers explores the paradox of travel: Why do people fly thousands of miles from home to lounge in a Lao guest house sipping smoothies while watching re-runs of the TV show “Friends”?
 Why do we climb to the top of a colossal mountain just to snap selfies, rather than enjoy the extraordinary view?
 We are present, but absent.
 Looking, but not seeing.

 With wit and a gentle eye for social critique, Onlookers observes Western backpackers and tour groups from East Asia descend upon Laos, a small socialist country in Southeast Asia economically dependent on international tourism.
 Once the most heavily bombed country in the world during the Vietnam War, Laos is now a cheap destination for international travelers.
 The film tracks the intricate choreography of travel, and the power imbalances at play, as tourists and locals intermingle, vie for space, and move on parallel tracks without contact, oblivious to one another.